katrinamber/web-nyu-idm/object-meditation/notes.md

 - 2 other kids look like sheepy's mini me

 ### What is a specific memory that you have with this object?
+- 10 years ago chilling in Vancouver with my cousins with her own sheep and turtle plush
+- all the plushies were playing together